 When Adam Levitin and I taught The Law of Money seminar a year ago, not one student chose to write about bitcoin.
 We congratulated ourselves on drawing young people hip enough to ignore the hype emanating from googly-eyed technophiles and smug pundits, and beefed up the readings on silver in 18th century China.
 The rude awakening came last spring, when bitcoin gobbled up half the class and forced me to wrestle with the problem of legal writing about financial innovation.
 Jeanne Schroeder’s lovely Bitcoin and the Uniform Commercial Code saved the day.
 The article reads at first like an old-fashioned doctrinal piece of the sort that have become rare.
 That would be valuable enough, but the bigger payoff for me was seeing a patient sifting of bitcoin through the UCC illuminate the work of legal institutions at the intersection of finance and technology.

 Most students said that they wanted to write about fintech-y stuff because it was new and hot and law firms were all over it.
 However, defining “it” became a problem, especially for bitcoin.
-At a high level of generality, bitcoin is a protocol designed to extract, represent, and circulate value using a decentralized system for recording transfers (blockchain).1 Putting transfer verification in the hands of the public at large makes the blockchain hard to manipulate, and makes transfers faster and cheaper.
+At a high level of generality, bitcoin is a protocol designed to extract, represent, and circulate value using a decentralized system for recording transfers (blockchain). ((The Khan Academy has a very helpful set of videos on the basic idea.))
+Putting transfer verification in the hands of the public at large makes the blockchain hard to manipulate, and makes transfers faster and cheaper.

 Depending on your perspective, bitcoin could be a currency, a payment system, a commodity, an economy, a political system, or a flash in the pan.
 Law papers about bitcoin tend to follow a handful of templates.
 For example, they might survey the regulatory response (are regulators competing for turf?… stifling innovation? …fueling regulatory arbitrage?), compare institutional designs for a given function (what makes a good parallel currency? …how have payment systems built trust?), or analyze internal governance (is blockchain democratic? … fair? …stable?).